What do you do with your wedding rings after a divorce? If you’re like me, you may be asking yourself this question. I’m here with some ideas for you.

 If you decide to keep the ring, figure out how to wear it without reminder of the divorce

 A painful divorce can be hard to move on from, but wearing a reminder of it doesn’t help.
 If you want to keep the ring that was given in marriage and you don’t want to feel the sting of pain every time you look at it, try thinking outside the box to find ways to wear it without being reminded uncomfortably.
 One strategy would be to create a piece inspired by the ring–have a jeweler design something based on its style that makes it unique and celebrates your experience rather than evoking pain.

 Alternatively, for a simpler solution, try switching the finger it’s worn on or wearing it with other pieces so its symbolism is balanced out with positive energy and light.
 You can repurpose the ring as a necklace and wear it close to your heart as a reminder of the love that was shared between two people who now walk different paths.
-Whatever option you choose, always remember that when you look at the ring from now onwards, consider its new purpose: an expression of your strength and newfound freedom.
+Whatever option you choose, always remember that when you look at the ring from now on, consider its new purpose: an expression of your strength and newfound freedom.

 If you decide to sell the ring, find a reputable jeweler who will give you a fair price

 After a recent divorce, you might find yourself needing to sell the wedding ring you once proudly wore.
 While the task may be difficult, it can also be financially beneficial.
 In order to get the best price for your wedding ring, it’s important to take extra care when selecting a reputable jeweler.
 With the right professional, they will provide an honest assessment of the worth of your wedding ring and offer a fair price.
 By shopping around and doing some research beforehand, you’ll reduce the chances of being taken advantage of in what can be a very emotional situation.

 Use the money from selling the ring to do something special for yourself, like a spa day or weekend getaway